 At the same time, the specifications for interoperability must be flexible enough to allow for future innovations.
-In an interoperable system with multiple service providers, it is often only possible to implement dynamic adjustments and innovations (such as expanding the range of functions, changing encryption and communications protocols, or coding methods to improve the service quality) to a limited extent or with a delay, because all market participants have to be informed of such changes in advance.
+In an interoperable system with multiple service providers, it is often only possible to implement dynamic adjustments and innovations (such as expanding the range of functions, changing encryption and communications protocols, or audio/video codecs to improve the service quality) to a limited extent or with a delay, because all market participants have to be informed of such changes and given sufficient time to adopt them.